 It’s time for another year in review.
-And what a year 2020 has delivered for review!
+And what a year 2020 has delivered for the review!
 As I reflect on my 2019 review and writing my 2020 goals, I can’t help but think of the wordplay I considered for titles, all playing with the “20/20 vision” theme.
 And now, the theme of “hindsight is 20/20” keeps popping into my head, along with the idea of “a year that wasn’t”.
-But not only was it a year that was, is was long year, too.
+But not only was it a year that was, but it was also a long year.
 Figuratively and literally!

 However, despite the madness that 2020 brought to the world – and 2020 brought a lot of madness with it – 2020 also brought a lot of goodness and joy.
-Including a bit of success on the goals front, which you can read about here.
+Including a bit of success for my goals, which you can read about here.

 Yes, many plans were changed or cancelled whilst many more plans needed to be made.
 My chronic medical conditions (and my lack of a spleen) meant that I was put in “shielding” with advice to avoid The Real World as much as possible – but thankfully as we learned more about the nasty little bug I felt more confident with outdoor adventures in the hills and beaches close to home so I did get outside a lot.

 In many ways, I think it is fair to say that 2020 has been a year of disappointments.
 However, I have been very blessed in the level of disappointments I have faced.
 Where others have lost loved ones, lost jobs, been faced with isolation and loneliness for the first time in their lives, and struggled to just stay afloat, I have survived.